nvdn99/mwminiproject6/README.md

 The frontend will start and open in your default web browser at http://localhost:3000.
 You can now interact with the Car Management System.
 The frontend will display a list of sample cars, and you can add new cars by filling out the form.
 You can also delete all car data using the "Delete All Cars" button.

+# New Functionality

+1. Delete All Cars

+You can delete all car data using the "Delete All Cars" button on the frontend.
+This action is irreversible, so use it with caution.

+2. Additional Form Fields

+The form for adding a new car now includes additional fields such as "Fuel Type" and "Mileage."

 # Backend API

 The backend provides the following API endpoints: